openmetalio/openmetal-docs/docs/engineers-notes/building-windows-cloud-images-on-openmetal.md

 ### Update Windows 11 Secure Boot options

-In the process of working with Windows 11 instances we learned that certain properties had to be set on the windows image for firmware and machine hardware type.
+We have found that Windows 11 instances require certain properties be set on the windows image for firmware and machine hardware type.
 In this case, UEFI Secure Boot requires that a UEFI bootloader be configured for guests.
 You can also configure the hardware machine type.
 QEMU’s machine type concept can be thought of as a virtual chipset that provides certain default devices